molstar/molstar/docs/v6-architecture.md

 - Native Node execution of TypeScript source and a repository-wide erasable-syntax rewrite.
 - Changes to transformer identifiers or snapshot JSON, except where registration must become explicit.
 - Moving Python `molviewspec` into this repository.
-- Publishing a stories library or merging the MolViewStories webapp.
+- Publishing a new stories library or merging the MolViewStories webapp.
+Retaining the existing MVS Stories CDN app and API is in scope.

 ## 2. Starting point